wynessgp/sqa-risk-recreation/docs/requirement/setup_phase_use_cases.md

 None

 ### Preconditions
-There are at least two players and no more than 6 players participating in the game
+There are at least two users and no more than 6 users playing in the game

 ### Postconditions
 The game board is fully set and ready to play